This lasagna is going to become your favorite lasagna recipe not only because I used zucchini instead of noodles, but also made in the slow cooker.

 Probably the flexibility in the timing is the biggest advantage of making your lasagna in a slow cooker.
 Would you agree?

-That’s why I love slow cooker recipes and why I shared with you guys my 50 healthy slow cooker recipes a while ago.
+That’s why I love slow cooker recipes and why I shared with you guys my 50 slow cooker recipes a while ago.
 It is a recipe roundup post loaded with delicious and comforting food for you to make this fall/winter season.

 Depending on how many layers your lasagna has, you can feed an army with this hearty meal.
 If you don’t have a big family, you are going to have loads of leftovers for a family of four.
 I made this lasagna on Sunday and we brought it to work for lunch for 3 days.
 And I have to tell you, it tastes even better the next day.